kyg0910/MTH344-Mathematical-Statistics/README.md

 This course, MTH344: Mathematical Statistics at Ulsan National Institute of Science and Technology (UNIST), aims to cover advanced topics in mathematical statistics, including limit theorems, small-sample inference, hypothesis testing, and the analysis of variance (ANOVA).
 Time permitting, we will also explore their applications to linear regression.

 ## Course Narrative
+Scientific research stems from formulating models to describe real-world phenomena, identifying the most plausible model, and addressing research questions based on the chosen model.
+Mathematical Statistics stands as one of the most sophisticated frameworks for characterizing and analyzing these data-driven scientific reasoning processes.

+Core components in such reasoning include (i) Probabilistic Models, (ii) Estimation, and (iii) Hypothesis Testing.
+This course consists of three modules corresponding to these pillars.
+In (i), Module 1 reviews basic probability theory, including popular discrete and continuous distributions, multivariate Gaussian distributions, and moment-generating functions.
+In (ii), Module 2 derives the law of large numbers and the central limit theorem, examines essential distributions under the Gaussian assumption, and introduces maximum likelihood estimators (MLEs) and their asymptotic properties.
+In (iii), Module 3 derives the most powerful tests under specific constraints on Type I errors and explores theire relationship with likelihood ratio-based approaches.
+It then extends these findings to cases where data are from two distributions to test for heterogeneity, and to cases involving multiple distributions via the analysis of variance (ANOVA).

+This course presents content mostly following [1], but also provides substantial unique and advanced material.
+Lecture notes are accompanied by exercises, practice problems, and advanced practice problems so that readers can progressively practice and check their understanding.
+Advanced practice problems are at the level of challenging problems in graduate school entrance exams for Statistics Departments and moderate levels for doctoral qualifying exams.

 ## Lecture Topics
 | Module / Topic | Course Material |